agspoon/PiKVM-PWM-Fan/README.md

     [root@pikvm ~]# systemctl enable kvmd-fan.service
     [root@pikvm ~]# systemctl start kvmd-fan.service
    ```
-My A3 based PiKVM now sits next to me, and is nearly silent.
-It will spin up if it has to work hard, but almost never runs at full speed.

 You can see the status of the fan PWM state in the PiKVM UI, *System->About->Hardware*

    ![PiKVMUI_About_HW](images/PiKVMUI_About_HW.png)

-If you don't see this, make sure "*/etc/kvmd/fan.ini*" contains the following stanza,
+If you don't see this, make sure "*/etc/kvmd/fan.ini*" contains the following stanza, and is referenced in the "*kvmd-fan*" service file ("*--config=*")
 ```
    [server]
    unix = /run/kvmd/fan.sock
    unix_rm = 1
    unix_mode = 666
 ```
-This UNIX socket is where *kvmd-fan* publishes the temperature and PWM fan state.
-You can read it with the following command,
+This UNIX socket is where *kvmd-fan* publishes the temperature and PWM fan state   You can read it with the following command,
 ```
    [root@pikvm ~]# curl -s --unix-socket /run/kvmd/fan.sock http://localhost/state
 ```
+My A3 based PiKVM now sits next to me, and is nearly silent.
+It will spin up if it has to work hard, but almost never runs at full speed.
+Enjoy the peace and quiet! :)

 ### Software Mods